The Eye of the Heron (a short fiction story)

 I'm not sure how to describe my - um - special ability, but I'll do my best.
 I sense - no - see evil.
 Nightmares have tormented me since childhood.
 My parents even took me to see a shrink for almost a year but that didn't help at all.
 It wasn't until, in adulthood that I began to realise these dreams have some sort of other-worldly connection.

 Sometimes I dream of murders or other acts of violence.
 Occasionally these dreams occur before the event and may recur until I hear or read about the tragedy in the news.
 Other times they happen weeks, months or even years afterwards.
-It seems I am prompted to either try to prevent the act, or solve a cold case and identify the perpetrators.
+It seems I am prompted to either try to prevent the act or solve a cold case and identify the perpetrators.

 But it's not only dreams that speak to me.
 I feel people's auras - it's as if I can sense the presence of evil and what's about to occur.
 I see things too, small reddish creatures, with big heads, mouths and bellies, that appear before impending violent or catastrophic events.

 No one else sees them.
-Or so I thought, until I encountered an elderly Aboriginal man while visiting Kakadu National Park.
+Or so I thought until I encountered an elderly Aboriginal man while visiting Kakadu National Park.
 He was my guide and we were walking by a river when a group of these small red creatures appeared from nowhere.

 My guide, Albert, suddenly became very nervous, pointing and whispering "Beware Yarama, spirit creatures!
-Them fellas seek blood, like vampire."
+Them fellas seek blood, like a vampire."
 Suddenly, a huge crocodile launched itself four feet out of the water, clamping its massive jaws around Albert's torso and dragged him under.
 I stared in shock for a moment, then retreated quickly up the river bank.
 The Yarama laughed gleefully at the tragedy before disappearing.

 Yesterday: Wednesday, 20 January 2015 (9:45pm)

 I was about to close up the bottle shop (liquor store) "The Thirsty Camel" where I work the night shift.
 A customer came in just as I was closing down shop.
 If you can judge a person's occupation by his appearance I would guess an accountant, bank teller, or office clerk - black trousers, white shirt, tie.
 But there was something else; he appeared to be nervous.
-His late night trip to a liquor store was outside his normal behavior
+His late night trip to a liquor store was outside his normal behaviour

 I wondered what someone like him was doing out on the town at this time of night.
-Maybe he'd just come from a failed business dinner, or found out his wife left him and was looking for alcohol to drown his sorrows.
+Maybe he'd just come from a failed business dinner or found out his wife left him and was looking for alcohol to drown his sorrows.
 My mind works overtime, but I was probably wrong on all counts - looks can be deceiving.

 Besides, he wasn't alone.
 Two ghostly red figures slipped through the door after him.
 Although only I could see them, more Yarama appeared as my customer approached the service counter.